avi12/steam-id-finder/README.md

 1. Build the extension for Firefox/Opera (see below).
 2. Open the extensions page in your browser.
-3. Enable the developer tools (top-right corner usually).
+3. Enable the developer mode (top-right corner usually).
 4. Either drag-drop the browser-compatible ZIP onto the browser or click "Load unpacked extension" and choose it.

 ## Build & pack